LancereReal/plexo-archive/readme.md

 # Plexo Archive!

-This is the non official Plexo site, client, and studio archive!
+This is the non official Plexo videos, pictures, site, client, and studio archive!
 This was crated by Ham, but some things were graciously donated by Komodo.

 ## Notice